-We would like to encourage you to engage with both your tutor group and Personal Tutor as they are a source of support during your time at All Nations.
+Please engage with both your tutor group and Personal Tutor as they are an important source of support during your time at All Nations.

 5.3 Prayer Partners

 Many students find it helpful to look for one or two prayer partners with whom to share and pray regularly during their time at All Nations.